-On the market side, a downturn in a specific industry could also jeopardize the supplier and its customers.
-What happens when there's a primary concentration on a single industry and that market experiences a major downturn, such as the automotive industry a decade ago?
-The supplier's viability could be in jeopardy even if the number of customers is diversified.
-In today's market, many industries are feeling the pressures of impending trade wars and tariffs, causing them to lay off workers and hold off on production, which is having a trickle-down effect on suppliers and customers.
+On the market side, a downturn in a specific industry could also jeopardize the specialized injection molder and its customers.
+What happens when there's a primary concentration on a single industry and that market experiences a major downturn, such as in the automotive industry?

-Furthermore, there are lessons to be learned by dealing in multiple markets.
-The knowledge gained from various industries can be leveraged and repurposed to develop effective solutions for other markets when a collaborative, strategic and continuous improvement approach is taken.
+Furthermore, there are efficiencies to be gained when dealing in multiple markets.
+Broad-based knowledge can be strategically leveraged to maximize continuous improvement and repurposed to collaboratively develop effective solutions for many applications.

 Taking a closer look at custom injection molding partners